I’m sure we’ve all sat through a painfully awkward wedding toast at one point in our lives – whether it was for your own or someone else’s.

 See also: USEFUL POINTERS FOR YOUR WEDDING SPEECH

-Take time to prepare, even if you think you’re charismatic enough to pull it off spontaneously.
+Take time to prepare, lest you blank out on the spot.
+Yes, even if you think you’re charismatic enough to pull it off spontaneously.
 This is a meaningful occasion and task, and it’s on you to give it due respect and attention.

 Instead of trying to come up with random memories on the spot, this is a good chance to share your genuine affections and wishes for the couple.

 You might be surprised at how emotional you could get!

 Do everyone a favour and skip the inside jokes.
 While you may draw a few giggles from the couple and a few friends who're in on the joke, you'll be leaving the rest of the guests feeling awkard and puzzled.

 You may think it funny or be doing it in jest; but it is undoubtedly a bad idea.